 - Golf Specials and Prop Bets: Prop bets cover everything other than predicting which golfers will win or perform better in a specific tournament.
 Examples of golf prop bets might be odds on the nationality of the tournament winner, who will finish top in the money rankings at the end of the year, whether or not there will be any holes-in-one and so on.

-With a few exceptions, professional golf events are hosted as every-man-for-himself tournaments.
+With a few exceptions, PGA tour events are hosted as every-man-for-himself tournaments.
 Each player plays four rounds of 18-hole golf and the champion is determined by who has the lowest overall score for the entire 72 holes.
 This is called “stroke play” golf.

 This is markedly different than “match play” in which each hole is played as an individual competition.
 The goal is still to finish each hole with the lowest possible score, but total strokes don’t carry over from one hole to the next.
 The player who wins the most individual holes is declared the winner.